bobbycomet/Appify/README.md

 **Every app runs in its own isolated profile with its own icon and launcher.
 Everything is handled automatically, but fully customizable if you want it.**

+**READ 2.2.3 UPDATES IN THE FAQS AND DEBUGGING IF YOU ARE A CURRENT USER THAT RAN INTO MIGRATION ISSUES:[FAQS](https://github.com/bobbycomet/Appify/wiki/FAQs) [DEBUGGING](https://github.com/bobbycomet/Appify/wiki/How-to-debug)**

 [![Latest Release](https://img.shields.io/badge/release-v2.2.2-blue)](https://github.com/bobbycomet/Appify/releases/tag/v2.2.2)
 [![Part of Griffin Linux](https://img.shields.io/badge/project-Griffin%20Linux-purple)](https://bobbycomet.github.io/Griffin-Linux-Landing-Page/)